rackerlabs/support-how-to/content/how-to/cloud-dns/rackspace-cloud-dns-api-example/index.md

 ### List Domain Details

 Next, let's take a look at a simple call to the API.
-For this example, we'll show a List Domain details request.
-In this request, we are calling the US endpoint at `dns.api.rackspacecloud.com`, and requesting the domains for account number 1234, and the domain ID 2725511.
+For this example, we show a List Domain details request.
+In this request, we call the US endpoint at `dns.api.rackspacecloud.com`, and request the domains for account number 1234, and the domain ID 2725511.

     curl -X GET -H "X-Auth-Token:eaaafd18-0fed-4b3a-81b4-663c99ec1cbb" -H "Accept:application/xml" https://dns.api.rackspacecloud.com/v1.0/1234/domains/2725511

 Following is an example response from the List Domains API call.
 Here we are showing the XML response, but the DNS API supports both the JSON and XML data serialization formats.
-The response format can be specified in requests by either using the Accept Header or adding a .xml or .json extension to the request URI.
-If no response format is specified, JSON will be used by default.
+The response format is specified in requests by either using the Accept Header or adding a .xml or .json extension to the request URI.
+If no response format is specified, JSON is used by default.
 If conflicting formats are specified using both an Accept Header and a query extension, the query extension takes precedence.